 - when a venture capital company wishes to invest

 - when you want to provide an employee share option scheme such as Enterprise Management Incentives.
-EMI’s are share options which have tax advantages.
+EMI’s are share options that have tax advantages.
 They can help your company recruit and retain employees to help the company grow and succeed (we prepare and advise on EMI’s)

 - to take advantage of more relaxed administrative requirements in the Companies Act 2006.
 These help you pass resolutions more quickly and they avoid confusion with old rules.
-Many companies have Articles of Association which predate the coming into force of the Companies Act 2006 (phased in between 2006 and 2009).
-The Companies Act 2006 abolished: Extraordinary General Meetings; the requirement to have a company Secretary; Authorised Share Capital; and Annual General meetings.
+Many companies have Articles of Association that predate the coming into force of the Companies Act 2006 (phased in between 2006 and 2009).
+The Companies Act 2006 abolished: Extraordinary General Meetings; the requirement to have a Company Secretary; Authorised Share Capital; and Annual General meetings.
 Old articles of association have unnecessarily restrictive articles requiring continued consideration of old regulations.

 Q. Are you confident that your existing Shareholders’ Agreement and Articles of Association protect you?

 To give you peace of mind we offer a Company Constitution Review service to check your Articles of Association and Shareholders’ Agreement.
 We often find that Articles of Association are prepared by company formation agents at a time when the founders of the business do not have the time or inclination to consider many of the points mentioned above (so for example if you are unlucky, they may not restrict your fellow shareholders from selling to whoever they want or they may not allow you to appoint an alternate director to vote on your behalf at board meetings).
-Prevention is better than cure and it is better to know what the position is now so that you have a chance to agree with your shareholders to replace the old articles with ones which are fit for purpose before they think about selling.
+Prevention is better than cure and it is better to know what the position is now so that you have a chance to agree with your shareholders to replace the old articles with ones that are fit for purpose before they think about selling.

-If your articles need updating, we will take the time to advise you and to listen to your requirements so we can take the best of the new 2006 Companies Act Model Articles and then modify them to suit your needs (eg to insert a special article permitting share transfers only if a selling shareholder has offered them to the other shareholders first).
-Once we have had an initial discussion we can usually give you fixed price quotation for your Company Constitution Review.
+If your articles need updating, we will take the time to advise you and to listen to your requirements so we can take the best of the new 2006 Companies Act Model Articles and then modify them to suit your needs (eg insert a special article permitting share transfers only if a selling shareholder has offered them to the other shareholders first).
+Once we have had an initial discussion we can usually give you a fixed price quotation for your Company Constitution Review.

 Q. How do I protect the family and other shareholders if I die?